Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Only now can sellers view a preview of the application, check the information, and finally submit the form.

-Error: Sending FBA goods to Amazon failed?
-Analyze error automatically
+Error: Failed to send FBA goods to Amazon?
+Analyze errors automatically

 Instead of sifting through countless shipments and units in Seller Central, marketplace sellers can also have their shipments to Amazon monitored automatically.
-Because especially professional sellers with a certain order volume and a significant number of SKUs need to keep their inventory almost continuously up to date and quickly reach their time and personnel limits.
+Because especially professional merchants with a certain order volume and a significant number of SKUs need to keep their inventory continuously up to date and quickly reach their time and personnel limits.
 At the same time, it is also not an option to simply accept that one’s products are damaged or lost at Amazon without receiving a refund for it.
-As is well known, no one has money to spare.
+After all, no one has money to spare.

-SELLERLOGIC Lost & Found Full-Service monitors all FBA transactions in the background and automatically enforces the seller’s refund claims against Amazon.
-With Lost & Found, refund management becomes child’s play: no hours spent reviewing FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.
+SELLERLOGIC Lost & Found Full-Service monitors all FBA transactions in the background and automatically enforces the merchant’s refund claims against Amazon.
+With Lost & Found, refund management becomes a breeze: no hours spent reviewing FBA reports, no tedious gathering of all information for a case, no copy-and-paste into Seller Central, and above all, no nerve-wracking communication with Amazon.

 Transparent fees: You only pay the commission of 25% of the refund amount if you actually receive money back from Amazon.
 No refund, no commission.

-In addition to the irregularities in inbound shipments, Amazon FBA errors of every kind are found by SELLERLOGIC Lost & Found Full-Service, such as
+In addition to the irregularities in the inbound shipment, Amazon FBA errors of every kind are identified by SELLERLOGIC Lost & Found Full-Service, such as

 Effortless and stress-free FBA refunds – that is the SELLERLOGIC mission.
 You, on the other hand, focus on what really matters to you – the growth of your business.